 Art Schools in the Pasadena Area

-There are several schools in the Pasadena area that offer art-related certificates and degrees, but only two in the city.
+Of the schools in the Pasadena area that offer art-related certificates and degrees, only two are in the city.
 This article looks at those two institutions as well as one other about 20 minutes from downtown Pasadena.
 It includes overviews of the varied programs they offer and a table of information that a prospective student should know, such as school size, tuition, graduation rate and the campus setting.
-Following the table is a listing of a couple of other area schools with relevant programs.
+At the end of the article is a listing of a couple of other area schools with relevant programs.

-- Less than two miles from downtown, Pasadena City College offers certificate programs in digital media, jewelry/metalworking, product design and photography.
+- Less than one mile from downtown, Pasadena City College offers certificate programs in many topics, including product design.
 Associate's degrees are available in art history and studio arts.

 - About 14 miles from downtown Pasadena, in Burbank, Woodbury University has bachelor's degree programs in animation, fashion design, game art and graphic design.